gis-ops/tutorials/osrm/OSRM_nodejs_bindings.md

 mkdir ~/gisops_osrm_nodejs && cd $_
 ```

-In order to install the required dependencies for this tutorial you will need to copy and paste the following information into your [package.json](https://docs.npmjs.com/cli/v8/configuring-npm/package-json) file.
+In order to install the required dependencies for this tutorial you will need to copy and paste the following snippet into your [package.json](https://docs.npmjs.com/cli/v8/configuring-npm/package-json) file.
-We are making use of 2 libraries [osrm](https://www.npmjs.com/package/osrm) and [async](https://www.npmjs.com/package/async) which will allow us to use the OSRM nodejs bindings in a multithreaded fashion.

 ```bash
 {